BSc in Agriculture: Course, Career Scope and Salary Prospects

 By Harish Sharma

-Most students are well aware of streams like engineering and medicine, and post-graduate degrees like MBA.
-But you may not have given any thought to BSc in Agriculture, in spite of the fact that agriculture is a part of the NCERT syllabus for Class 10+2 for science students, and you prepared the chapter for your Board exams.
+Most students are well aware of streams like engineering and medicine and post-graduate degrees like the MBA.
+But you may not have given any thought to BSc in Agriculture, even though agriculture is a part of the NCERT syllabus for Class 10+2 for science students, and you prepared the chapter for your Board exams.

 The demand for trained professionals in the field of agriculture is high.
 The course fee is negligible, barely Rs.
 5,000 per year.
 Scholarships are also available.
 A student who has completed a BSc in Agriculture will get a well-paying job right after graduation.